Digital Transformation Guide: Reshaping Your Business to Meet the Digital Age

-Building hybrid ecosystem
+Building a hybrid ecosystem

-The transition from the old IT to the new cloud-based digitized ecosystem sets up a challenge of operating in a hybrid environment.
+The transition from the old IT to the new cloud-based digitized ecosystem sets up the challenge of operating in a hybrid environment.
 Organizations must gradually move to the future infrastructure and platform while maintaining the existing ones.
 This requires additional budgeting for personnel training and data migration.

 Expanding the vision

 Digital transformation is a broad term that embraces a wide array of elements that — when combined — define how an organization addresses interactions with customers and clients, how it operates internal tools and manages employee interactions, and eventually how this new digital framework is supported on the technical level.
 But the main impeding challenge for any company that undergoes digital transformation isn’t the financial part.
-If done right, the transition eventually reduces operational cost.
+If done right, the transition eventually reduces operational costs.